The Next Phase of

 Machine Automation

-Individual machines and robotic arms automate repetitive physical tasks on production lines.
-Automation is typically limited to fixed workflows within individual machines or cells.
+Individual machines and robotic arms automated repetitive physical tasks on production lines.
+Automation remained confined to fixed workflows within isolated machines or cells.

 Phase 2